raimanshu/angular-concepts/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page. -->

+#Angular Concepts

+##Intro :
+This project is based on implementations of various angular projects.
+This project also covers the basic issues faced by angular developers with step by step description.

+Every concepts are included into different modules.

+##Implemntations :

+Data Binding - string interpolation